User Session Data with Flask-Session & Redis

 class Config:

-"""Set Flask configuration vars from .env file."""
+"""Set Flask configuration variables from .env file."""

 # General Config

-SECRET_KEY = environ.get('SECRET_KEY')
+SECRET_KEY = environ.get("SECRET_KEY")

 # Flask-Session

-SESSION_TYPE = environ.get('SESSION_TYPE')
+SESSION_TYPE = "redis"

 Initializing a Flask-Session Application

-We already know much about the Flask application factory and how to initialize other Flask plugins such as Flask-SQLAlchemy and Flask-Login.
-Flask-Session is initialized in the same way: we set a global variable first, and then initialize the plugin with sess.init_app(app)
+We know much about the Flask application factory and how to initialize other Flask plugins, such as Flask-SQLAlchemy and Flask-Login.
+Flask-Session is initialized in the same way.
+We set a global variable first and then initialize the plugin with session.init_app(app).
+This is an example of an __init__.py file initializing Flask-Session, Flask-SQLAlchemy, and Flask-Login (This builds on the source code we used to implement Flask-Login):

 """Initialize app."""